joosy/joosy/README.md

   gem 'joosy', github: 'joosy/joosy', branch: '1.1'
 ```

-[Guides](http://guides.joosy.ws/) and [API](http://api.joosy.ws/) are also bound to 1.1 branch.
+[Guides](http://guides.joosy.ws/) are still bound to 1.1 branch!
+[API](http://api.joosy.ws/) docs
+are available for all current versions.
 Again – make sure you use proper gem versions.

 ### Whatever!
 I'm ninja!

 Below in this README you will find new installation instructions.
-They are still very likely
-to change or work not as expected while 1.2 branch is still early alpha.
+1.2 branch is currently in beta.
+It means we are in feature-freeze mode and interface is unlikely to change.
+But things are still
+unstable and the release can contain tiny inconsistencies that might be required to make things work.

 Keep track on what's going on at the [Wiki](https://github.com/joosy/joosy/wiki#12-feather)